cribsheets/fizzbuzz-c/README.md

 replaced by fizzbuzz. congrats! you're ready for your first lame interview question.

-## a basic solution
+## a tested solution

-you can view a very basic solution to this problem in the `solutions` branch, as `fizzbuzz-simple.c`. it is by no means intended to be the optimal or most clever solution, but it satisfies the rules of the exercise.
+you can view a solution to this problem satisfying the tests in the `with-tests-solutions` branch, as `fizzbuzz-tested.c` and `fizzbuzzfunctions-tested.c`. they are by no means intended to be the optimal or most clever solutions, but they satisfy the rules of the exercise.

-there are other solutions in this branch, which approach the problem using different tools. each one has a place in your tool belt, though the `fizzbuzz-simple.c` is the most straightforward.

 to see the solutions branch:

-`git checkout solutions`
+`git checkout with-tests-solutions`

-to return to the master branch:
+to return to the `with-tests` branch:

-`git checkout master`
+`git checkout with-tests`

 (or just look it up on GitHub.)